+Structural latent variable model with the mediating role of vocabulary.
 This model tested the hypothesis that vocabulary was the main predictor of reading comprehension by taking up all contributions of listening comprehension and of reading accuracy and fluency.
-In order to assess this hypothesis, we
+In order to assess this hypothesis, contributions of reading accuracy and fluency to reading comprehension were constrained to be indirect (Figure 2a).